 The food that you eat makes a huge impact on your overall health.
 If you are eating unhealthy foods, then you will be working toward a more unhealthy body.
-And the foods you eat can affect the health of your brain, your heart, and more.
+But if you are taking the time to eat healthier foods, as well as incorporating different types of natural health products into your life, then the chances of you having a healthier life is very likely.
+This is because you are being more mindful about what you are putting in your body.
+And more often than not, the foods you eat on a daily basis could potentially affect the health of your brain, your heart, and more.

 If you eat a lot of fast food, and a lot of foods filled with things like sodium and sugar, you may find that you just don’t have as much energy as someone that doesn’t eat a lot of these foods.
 Sugar can be addictive, and it can lead to obesity.
 Salt is seriously bad for your heart health, and can cause water retention.